Learning overcomplete, low coherence dictionaries with linear inference: Proofs of Theorems and

-Since the $W_j\in \mathcal A$ remain an orthonormal basis under a rotation, the sum of the projections-squared is just the $L_2$ norm-squared of $W_i$ which is constant.
-Since this is true for every $W_i \in \mathcal B$, the entire cost is constant under this rotation.
+Since the $W_j\in \mathcal A$ remain an orthonormal basis under a rotation, the sum of the projections-squared is the $L_2$ norm-squared of $W_i$ which is constant.
+Since this is true for every $W_i \in \mathcal B$, the entire cost is constant under this transformation.
+This argument holds for any subset which forms an orthonormal basis and so all orthonormal subsets can rotate arbitrarily with respect to each other without changing the value of the $L_2$ cost, but the coherence of the matrix does depend on the transformation, $\Phi$.
+This shows that the $L_2$ global minimum contains dictionaries with coherence $=1$ and $<1$ which can be continuously transformed into each other. \end{proof}